 - An electronic calculator that controls the hydraulic unit

 - A speed and target sensor, which monitors the speed of each wheel

 - An indicator on the dashboard that indicates a malfunction

 The brakes can be worn on two levels, on the brake pads and that of the brake discs.
 Discover some indicators that can alarm you on the condition of your brakes.

 Brake pad wear indicators

 The brakes can be worn at two levels: the brake pads and the brake discs.
 Discover some indicators that can alarm you on the condition of your brakes

-You must therefore change the brake pads of your vehicle for an optimal braking before the lining is completely worn.
+You must therefore change the brake pads of your vehicle for optimal braking before the lining is completely worn.